Amit Kothari

 When every AI tool sits behind your identity provider, three things happen simultaneously.
 Access is automatic for current employees.
 Access dies the instant someone is offboarded.
 And every interaction gets an audit trail tied to a real identity, not an anonymous email signup.

 Without SSO, here’s what happens when your VP of Product joins a competitor: their personal Claude account goes with them.
-Every strategic product conversation, every competitive analysis, every roadmap discussion they had with the AI is on their personal device, in their personal account, completely outside your control.
-GenAI tools are now the leading channel for corporate-to-personal data exfiltration at 32% of all unauthorised data movement.
+Every strategic product conversation, every competitive analysis, every roadmap discussion they had with the AI is on their personal device, in their personal account, outside your control.
+LayerX’s data-security research found AI is now the leading data exfiltration vector in the enterprise, with GenAI tools alone accounting for 32% of all corporate-to-personal data transfers.

 The point isn’t that SSO is perfect.
 It’s that SSO is the control plane that makes everything else work.
 Data privacy design starts with identity.
 Block the network all you want, but if your employees can sign up for AI tools with their personal email on their personal phone, your network controls are a proper kludge that catches maybe half the actual usage.
+And once SSO is the only door in, there’s a second thing to hang off it beyond access: your AI has no whoami covers loading company and team instructions from the directory group your IdP already resolves.

 What to do this week